Volunteering in Varanasi

 As the train slowly grumbled into Varanasi station, ending my grueling 14 hour stint on a luggage rack, I wondered what on earth awaited me.
 Having only seen the inside of Delhi airport and train station, Varanasi would be my first real experience of India.
 Sleepy and starving (despite all the train food I shouldn't have eaten but had), I was swept up in the crowds heading for the station entrance.
 There, as if amusing himself while awaiting distant relatives, was a cow with his head stuck in a bucket.
 Well, the question as to whether he was stuck or merely chewing incredibly slowly remains unanswered, as the surge of people forced me out and into the city.

-I imagine "Holy Cow"to be many visitors first words as they enter Varanasi.
-For travelers, it records (politely) their state of shock, and for Indians they are merely passing comment on it's literal farm-like aspect.
-For cows are indeed holy, and they are everywhere.
+I imagine "holy cow" to be many visitors' first words as they enter Varanasi.
+It records both travelers' varying states of shock and Indians' passing comment on the city's literal farm-like aspect; for cows are indeed holy, and they are everywhere.
 My immediate and enduring image of Varanasi will be a cow's rear end, for the roads are so small, and motorbikes so frequent, I spent more time than not stuck meandering slowly behind a cow.
 (Indian driving deems overtaking too risky a business.)
 In Varanasi, there clearly exists a very complicated and profound cow-politics, for some eternally haunted a certain corner while others patrolled the roads as if on sentry duty.
-How the wanderers ever found their way home is beyond me, for Varanasi has the most confusing system of alleyways I have ever encountered; certain of my decision, I would walk confidently into one alleyway and emerge entirely the wrong side of town two minutes later, as if by magic (and NOT by my appalling sense of direction).
+How the wanderers ever found their way home is beyond me, for Varanasi has the most confusing system of alleyways I have ever encountered.
+Certain of my decision, I would walk confidently into one alleyway and emerge entirely the wrong side of town two minutes later, as if by magic (and NOT by my appalling sense of direction).

 Varanasi is truly an assault on the senses, and therefore incredibly hard to depict in words.
 Simply walking a few minutes down the road becomes a serious logistical challenge.
-I now have a skill for negotiating pigs, goats, monkeys, barefoot children, dead bodies, (practically) naked holy men and piles of rubbish, as well as the usual menagerie of dreadlocked yoga-practicing travelers and pushy salesmen.
+I now have a skill for negotiating pigs, goats, monkeys, barefooted children, dead bodies, (practically) naked holy men and piles of rubbish, as well as the usual menagerie of dreadlocked yoga-practicing travelers and pushy salesmen.
 The sounds and smells seem overwhelming (especially when in my usual rear-end position) but if you survive, the experience is so rewarding.
-The beauty of Varanasi is in the colour: flowing, jewel-encrusted saris, red, orange and yellow turbans, orange marigolds and huge piles of brightly coloured powder paint for worship..
-The cows also come in a more exciting and varied range of colours than they do in England.
+The beauty of Varanasi is in the colour: flowing, jewel-encrusted saris, red, orange and yellow turbans, orange marigolds and huge piles of brightly coloured powder paint.
+The cows also come in a more exciting and varied range of colours than they do in England...

-In Varanasi, it is not only the cows that are holy.
-The river itself is a God, and as a result the Hindus come in their hoards to wash themselves, their clothes, and even their animals in it's waters.
+In Varanasi, it's not only the cows that are holy.
+The river itself is a God and, as a result, the Hindus come in hoards to wash themselves, their clothes and even their animals in it's waters.
 After several failed attempts, I finally managed to drag myself out of bed for a sunrise boat ride, and there were honestly as many bathers at 5am as in the middle of the day.
 Hindus believe that if you are cremated in Varanasi and your ashes thrown in the river, you enjoy (as long as you have been good) immediate passage to heaven.
 Unfortunate Hindus are covered in brightly coloured cloth and carried on bamboo beds down to the Ganges.
 The sheer number of believers that come hundreds of miles to participate in this sacred ritual is astounding.
-My favourite lassi stand - Blue Lassi - happened to be located immediately behind the burning ghat and during the time it takes to drink one lassi (not long) I was guaranteed to see at least one Hindu on his way to heaven.
-The owner told me that 3-400 bodies are burned a day, which seems excessive but probably isn't far wrong.
+My favourite lassi stand - Blue Lassi - happened to be located immediately behind the burning ghat, and during the time it takes to drink one lassi (not long) I was guaranteed to see at least one Hindu on his way to heaven.
+The owner told me that 3-400 bodies are burned a day, which seems excessive but may not be far off.
 In Varanasi, there is not only a proliferation of dead bodies, but also old bodies, and I'm sure this is due to the Indians' meticulous preparation and forward planning.